At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 This sunscreen favorite has made the Consumer Reports best sunscreen list yet again.
 The lightweight cream is fragrance-free and perfect for sensitive skin.

-You may know Aveeno for it’s soap or body lotion.
-Turns out, it’s sunscreen lotion can also be a bathroom staple.
+You may know Aveeno for its soap or body lotion.
+Turns out, its sunscreen can also be a bathroom staple.

 If a spray is more your style, researchers recommend this Banana Boat sunscreen spray.
 Just make sure you rub it in after application and use a cream for your face to avoid inhaling any chemicals, Calvo said.

-Regardless of what kind of sunscreen you choose, follow these steps to avoid getting burned:
+Regardless of which kind of sunscreen you choose, follow these steps to avoid getting burned: